SageNA/Sage100-SDK/README.md

-# Sage100-SDK
+README.md

-Sage 100 Web API SDK and related content.
+Sage 100 Web SDK

+To be filled in later